Follow TV Tropes

 Go To

-• Blu: A mere bird version of Greg Focker who is too dependent on Human tech and too weak to man up when he needs to, or a sympathetic and loving Good Father and husband who only wants to make his family happy.
+• Blu: A mere bird version of Greg Focker who is too dependent on human tech and too weak to man up when he needs to, or a sympathetic and loving Good Father and husband who only wants to make his family happy.

 • Jewel: A loving wife and mother who only wants what's best for the family, or a nagging Control Freak who's basically a younger, female version of her dad.
-In addition, was her intention always to find the flock of wild macaw and have the family live with them, even before learning it was her own lost flock?
+In addition, was her intention always to find the flock of wild macaws and have the family live with them, even before learning it was her own lost flock?

 • Should Blu have even bothered staying with Jewel and the family?

-• When the loggers move on to cut down the spix macaws' trees and Blu is missing, is Jewel genuinely remorseful for supposedly driving Blu away after their argument, or is she just worried for his safety?
+• When the loggers move on to cut down the Spix macaws' trees and Blu is missing, is Jewel genuinely remorseful for supposedly driving Blu away after their argument, or is she just worried for his safety?

 • Roberto: Handsome and suave, yet genuinely Nice Guy who respects Blu and Jewel's relationship and is actually one of the few characters in the whole film that treats Blu well, or a Casanova Showoff who tries to wreak havoc on Blu and Jewel's marriage.